icshwi/e3training/workbook/chapter05.md

 ## Deployment mode

 As you just saw, `git submodule` is used to import one repository into another, which will allow us to handle source files scattered between different facilities.
-To make full use of this functionality however, we would need full permission for all repositories; thus, e3 will use its minimal feature, which relates to the so-called *magic number*---the short version of the *SHA-1 checksum* used by git to identify commits.
+You also saw that we rely on tags where applicable, albeit as this would require full permissions for all source repositories e3 often uses a more minimalistic feature: the so-called *magic number*--the short version of the *SHA-1 checksum* used by git to identify commits.

+> An intrinsic property of this architecture is that this essentially makes the source module repository static (as it's a submodule).

-So, we use a specific commit version of iocStats within e3-iocStats.
+So, we use a specific commit version of *iocStats* within *e3-iocStats*.
 And if new versions are stable enough, we can use `git submodule update --init` to update the link within an e3 module.
 We can thus pick which specific version of a module we would like to use for our release.

-However, when source code repositories are changed very often, it also create additional maintenance work where one has to update the SHA-1 checksum in order to match a selected version of a module.
+This however also means that when source code repositories are changed very often, it creates additional maintenance work where one has to update the SHA-1 checksum in order to match a selected version of a module.
 Thus, with `make init`, we download the latest version of a module, or switch to a specific version (defined in `configure/CONFIG_MODULE` or in the corresponding `.local` file). <!-- todo: rewrite this -->

 The following commands utilize `git submodule` and are used for the deployment mode of a module. <!-- todo: rewrite this -->